Find success in love AND your career!

 5. Can a woman have a successful career and a great marriage?

 Hell, yes!
-But many women have to learn how.
-I definitely have both.
-It’s not always roses, but the real happiness it’s added to my life far outweighs any challenges.
-I highly recommend adding love to your already great life!
+But many women need to learn how.
+It’s not always roses, but real happiness can far outweigh any challenges.